Arms shipments from Czechoslovakia to Israel: The arms contracts and deliveries

 The first contract was signed on January 14, 1948, by Jan Masaryk, the Czech foreign minister.
 Ideology played no role in these initial transaction.
 They were exclusively commercial.
 The contract included 200 MG 34 machine guns, 4,500 P 18 rifles and 50,400,000 rounds of ammunition.

 Syria bought from Czechoslovakia a quantity of arms for the Arab Liberation Army but the shipment arrived in Israel due to Haganah intervention.

 Deliveries

-The first shipment of two hundred rifles, forty MG-34 machine guns, and bullets, secretly landed during the night of 31 March–1 April at a makeshift airfield at Beit Daras in a chartered American Skymaster cargo plane.
-The second larger shipment, covered with onions and potatoes— of forty-five hundred rifles and two hundred machine guns, with bullets, arrived at Tel Aviv port aboard the Nora on 2 April.
+The first shipment of two hundred rifles, forty MG-34 machine guns, and bullets, secretly landed during the night of 31 March – 1 April at a makeshift airfield at Beit Daras in a Douglas C-54 Skymaster aircraft chartered from American carrier Atlantic Northern Airlines (in many accounts the airline is named as Ocean Trade Airways; as indicated in the article on Atlantic Northern, the two were the same).
+The second larger shipment, covered with onions and potatoes—of forty-five hundred rifles and two hundred machine guns, with bullets, arrived at Tel Aviv port aboard the Nora on 2 April.
 (A third shipment of ten thousand rifles, 1,415 machine guns, and bullets, reached the Yishuv by sea on 28 April.)
 At last, the Haganah command had at hand a stockpile of thousands of weapons that it could freely deploy.
 The two shipments proved decisive.
 Without doubt, of all the shipments that subsequently reached the Yishuv, none was to have greater immediate impact or historical significance."